apache/cordova-docs/docs/en/edge/guide/platforms/blackberry/index.md

 5. Set up New Project
 --------------------

-- Open up a command prompt/terminal and navigate to where you extracted Cordova.
+- Open up a command-line terminal and navigate to where you extracted Cordova.
 - There is a directory for each platform that Cordova supports.
-CD into the blackberry directory.
+CD into the `blackberry` directory.
 - The blackberry directory contains several directories.
 The `example` folder contains a complete Cordova project.
 Copy the `example` folder to another location on your computer.
 - Change to the newly created directory.
 - Open up the project.properties file with your favorite editor and edit the entries for the WebWorks SDKs you are using.
 For example...